kfarrelly/nucleo/README.md

 - [x] Allow private profiles with account info hidden to those who don't follow you.
 If private, user must approve follow requests.
 - [x] Include collapsable orderbook in nc.views.AssetDetailView.
 Similar look to StellarTerm.
 - [x] Take crypto deposits through [Papaya anchor API](https://apay.io/api).
+- [ ] Offer privacy settings to hide Stellar account activity and asset balances, but show portfolio as percentage allocation in each coin.
+Will need to hide public keys, but still allow user to send assets using Nucleo username.
 - [ ] Offer users ability to buy crypto with fiat through [Coinbase buy widget](https://buy.coinbase.com/).
 - [ ] Airdrop tokens button in profile.js to send payments of tokens to Nucleo users that trust the asset.
 - [x] Include asset change trust operation in options for nc.forms.FeedActivityCreateForm so issuer receives email when another user trusts the asset.